Updated August 4, 2020

 “Marching on Together?
 Recent Trends in Union Membership,” (2002).
 In British Social Attitudes: The 19th Report, Park, A., Curtice, J., Thomson, K., Jarvis, L. and Bromley, C. (eds) London: Sage.
 Alex Bryson and Rafael Gomez.

 “The Integration of Labour Markets in North America,” (2002).
-In Capacity for Choice: North American Economic and Social Integration.
+In Capacity for Choice: Canada in a New North America.
 George Hoberg ed., Toronto: University of Toronto Press.
 Morley Gunderson and Rafael Gomez.

-“Where do we go Frome Here?
-The Concluding Chapter” China and the Long March to Global Trade: The Accession of China to the WTO, (2002) London: Routledge.
+“Where do we go From Here?
+The Concluding Chapter” (2002) China and the Long March to Global Trade: The Accession of China to the WTO, London: Routledge.
 Alan Alexandroff, Sylvia Ostry and Rafael Gomez (eds).
 Alan Alexandroff and Rafael Gomez.

 “Volunteer Activity amongst the Unemployed,” (2001).
-In The Earnings Supplement Project Volume II, Social Research Demonstration Corporation of Canada (SRDC), Saul Schwartz (ed).
+In Essays on the repeat use of unemployment insurance, Social Research Demonstration Corporation of Canada (SRDC), Saul Schwartz (ed).
 Morley Gunderson and Rafael Gomez.

 Published Working and Discussion Papers